Translational Microbiology Prize Lecture

 Find out more about what winning the Translational Microbiology Prize (formerly the Unilever Colworth Prize) meant to previous winners and more about their outstanding contributions to the discipline of microbiology.

 Nominations for the Prize are welcome from any member of the Microbiology Society, regardless of membership period or category.
 Nominees do not have to be a member of the Society.
-Nominations for the 2023 Prize are now closed.

 Successful nominees and awardees will be notified by the end of November.
 Each Prize winner is also awarded £1,000.